K14KHaNaSa/K14KHaNaSa/README.md

 ### About K14KHaNaSa
 #### "Jaewon Chung" from Suwon, South Korea
-[Mar 2018 ~ Feb 202X] School of Computer Science and Information Engineering, The Catholic University of Korea.
+[Mar 2018 ~ Feb 202X] School of Computer Science and Information Engineering, The Catholic University of Korea (a.k.a.
-[2021 F/W Semester] Vice-Director of Dept. of Voluntary, CUK Club Union, The Catholic University of Korea (a.k.a.
 CUK).
+[2022 S/S Semester] Director of Dept. of Voluntary, CUK Club Union, The Catholic University of Korea.
+[2021 F/W Semester] Vice-Director of Dept. of Voluntary, CUK Club Union, The Catholic University of Korea.
 [Jul 3 2018 ~ Feb 22 2020] **Military Service Obligation** as sergeant spotter at Sniper team, 106 Mechanized Infantry Battalion, 2nd Armored Brigade, Republic Of Korea Army.
 [Mar 2016 ~ Feb 2018] Department of Computer Information, Dongseoul University.

 #### I'm interested in
 ##### KONAMI Arcade Music Games
-- **Beatmania IIDX** SP 8th-Dan
+- **Beatmania IIDX** SP 9th-Dan
 - **Nostalgia**
 - **Gitadora**
 ##### PC Games
-- **Dungeon & Fighter** by Neople / Nexon
+- **EZ2ON REBOOT : R** by NeoNovice & SQUARE PIXELS
 - **Cyphers** by Neople / Nexon
 - **DJMAX RESPECT V** by Neowiz